German Public Transport

 Deutsche Bahn a.k.a the German National Railway

 Dogs can be classified either as unaccompanied minors or adult passengers.
 How can that be?
-Well, they are never counted as accompanying children, because with many types of tickets this would mean that they could travel for free (and companies certainly don't want that).
+Well, they are never counted as accompanying children, because with many types of tickets this would mean that they could travel for free (and transport companies certainly don't want that).
 On the other hand, they can be included on tickets that are meant for groups of adults such as the Schönes-Wochenende-Ticket or other regional varieties.